leekapp/CigaretteRegression/README.md

 <!-- This is the README for the STAT288 cigarette project repository -->

-# STAT 288 Multivariable Multiple Regression
+# STAT 288 (Statistical Learning) Multivariable Multiple Regression

 ## Data are from the Federal Trade Commission ratings of cigarettes for tar, CO, and nicotine content (year unknown)